128technology/docs/docs/ts_packet_capture.md

 title: PCLI Packet Capture
 ---

 PCAPs are one of the most useful tools to debug traffic issues on a 128T Router(s) as well as wider networking issues.
-Given those two factors, there’s often a need to quickly add or remove a capture filter without a need to make it persistent.
+The nature of troubleshooting is that it is transitory; once the problem has been identified, the system state should be restored to its previous state (or possibly with necessary modifications as a result of the troubleshooting exercise).
+This guide walks through the approaches for applying dynamic capture filters to the 128T Networking Platform.

 ## Packet Capture per Device Interface